DRKn1ght/RocketLeague-Data-Dumper/README.md

 Another way is to hook a function called ProcessEvent.
 This function is responsible for processing all game events; basically, every call involving UObjects goes through it.
 Therefore, just hook it to intercept the UObjects that are associated with the calls when you perform an action involving something you want.
 For example, if you want to get the team names, you can intercept the ProcessEvent when entering a match, and this will filter only the classes responsible for that action.
 This method is a bit complex, and I will not go into it in depth.

-A third method, which may be a bit simpler, is to use software like **Cheat Engine**, create an offline match with bots, and search for the memory address that stores a player's name.
+A third method, which may be a bit simpler, is to use software like **[Cheat Engine](https://www.cheatengine.org/)**, create an offline match with bots, and search for the memory address that stores a player's name.
 After that, we can place this address in ReClass and identify its UClass, and by NameIndex, we will have the class to which that value belongs.

-I will not demonstrate how to obtain this because the article would become too long and stray from its purpose, but I recommend the second or third method, depending on your goals.
-You can find good material on this on the internet.
-For the purpose of this article, I recommend the third method.
+For the purpose of this article, the third method is more appropriate.
+If you have no idea how to do it, I recommend the video “[*How To Find the EntityList in Assault Cube with Cheat Engine Tutorial](https://www.youtube.com/watch?v=TCu0qSivXUc)*” by [*Guided Hacking](https://www.youtube.com/@GuidedHacking)*.
+Although it is for another game, it provides a good foundation with the tool that can be applied here.

 ### 6.1 Reconstructing the Player’s Class